Possessive Pronouns and Determiners in English Grammar

 Table of English Possessive Pronouns and Determiners

-Possessive determiners accompany a noun (the thing being possessed), possessive pronouns replace it.
-The chart below shows an overview of possessive pronouns and determiners in singular and plural.
+The chart below shows the English possessive pronouns and determiners in singular and plural:

 Singular Plural